NC Transform

 Industry 4.0 is a colloquial term for the Fourth Industrial Revolution, conceptualizing and embracing rapid changes in technology, and industry due to increasing interconnectivity and smart automation.
 To be Industry 4.0 compliant, manufacturers are integrating new technologies, cloud computing and analytics, AI, and machine learning into their facilities and throughout their operations.

 Absolutely.
-While NCT was initially created with aerospace manufacturing in mind, it also have applications in power generation and the medical field.
+While NCT was initially created with aerospace manufacturing in mind, it also has applications in power generation and the medical field.
 The TAC System and MCS are useful in every manufacturing industry.

 Great question, and one we’re excited about discussing with you.
 Our programs are designed to create smart, efficient factories and our goal is to save you time and money.
 View the FAQs on each program on this page to see how each one saves you money, or you can view our case studies for real-life client returns on investment here.